CSIRT-MU/CRUSOE/README.md

 Lukáš Sadlek, Michal Javorník, and Martin Husák (Decide tool)
 Stanislav Špaček and Milan Žiaran (Act tool)

-Special thanks goes to Jana Medková for the design of the data model and Daniel Tovarňák for consulting the design of the toolset.
+Special thanks goes to Jana Komárková for the designing the data model and Daniel Tovarňák for consulting the design of the toolset.

 ### References